Undergraduate Academic Policies

 Academic Standing for Transfer Students

-The College considers a minimum of 12 credits to be a semester equivalent.
-Because the College does not generally transfer the value of letter grades, students who transfer credits from another institution will be placed on the Standards of Academic Progress chart below according to the semester that corresponds to their accepted number of transfer credits.
+The University considers a minimum of 12 credits to be a semester equivalent.
+Because the University does not generally transfer the value of letter grades, students who transfer credits from another institution will be placed on the Standards of Academic Progress chart below according to the semester that corresponds to their accepted number of transfer credits.
 At the end of the transfer student's first semester, if the minimum cumulative GPA is not met, the student is placed on academic probation and must meet the required standard at the end of their second semester to remain in good academic standing.

 Standards of Academic Progress